code9xrs-hub/anixplay/README.md

 ### Extensions:

-**Further details on creating extensions for CloudStream are found in our documentation.**
+**Further details on creating extensions for AnixPlay are found in our documentation.**

 [Guide: For Extension Developers](https://t.me/+_lpzoRvOttNkMTQ1)